 Here we’ve listed our top picks for the 10 best mountain biking trails in Park City.
 We’ve also included some useful information and what you can expect from each trail.

 1. Flying Dog: Fun and Flowy

-If you’re looking for a fun flowy trail with the occasional technical section peppered in, you’ll love this trail.
+If you’re looking for a fun, flowing trail with the occasional technical section peppered in, you’ll love the Flying Dog Trail.

-Flying dog is a 12.9-kilometer intermediate trail.
+Flying dog is an 8 mile intermediate trail.
 This out-and-back singletrack trail has an elevation of +380/333 ft.
-As mentioned, this trail features some mellow climbs, fun descents, and some switchbacks.
+As mentioned, this trail features some mellow climbs, fun descents, and some technical switchbacks.

-This trail is part of a larger trail system that you can continue should you wish.
-Fun fact: tracing this trail through GPS creates an outline that looks like a jumping dog with its ears being blown by the wind, hence the name.
+Tracing this trail through GPS creates an outline resembling a jumping dog with its ears being blown by the wind – hence the name.

 2. The Holy Roller: Easy Twists and Turns